yogeek/k8s-local-elastic-stack/TRAEFIK_LOGS.md

 # Traefik Logs

-This repository can also be used to parse and display any kubernetes component logs in the Elastic Stack, Here is an example to collect Traefik access logs.
+This repository can also be used to parse and display any kubernetes component logs in the Elastic Stack.
+Here is an example to collect Traefik access logs.

 ## Setup